Blogs

 • Be able to explain transactions concerning relevant funds and assets

-What to expect from an audit
+What to expect from a safeguarding audit

 The FCA expects payments and e-money institutions to undergo an annual safeguarding audit.
-It involves a full review of policies and procedures to assess both good existing practices and areas of risk.
+It involves a full review of policies and procedures to assess good existing practices and areas of risk.

 Interviews will examine how far this guidance is embedded within an organisation’s practices, values and culture.

-How to prepare for audits:
+How to prepare for a safeguarding audit

 • Stay on top regulations and make changes when required.
 Include them in safeguarding proposals